Updated WWE Crown Jewel Card | 411MANIA

 Updated WWE Crown Jewel Card

-– WWE has an updated card for WWE Crown Jewel, which will (for the moment) still take place on November 2nd from Riyadh, Saudi Arabia.
+– WWE has an updated card for WWE Crown Jewel following Smackdown 1000.
+The show takes place on November 2nd from Riyadh, Saudi Arabia.
 The updated card is as follows:

 * WWE Universal Championship Triple Threat Match: Brock Lesnar vs. Braun Strowman vs. Roman Reigns